SANP Field Learning Event

 - If you shoot RAW, read your camera manual and learn how to capture a RAW file + a black & white JPEG file for each shot.
 This will allow you to proof your B&W shots in the field and still retain the ability to edit the RAW file into color or B&W in the computer.

-Remember to dress for the weather and in layers.
-Waterproof foot gear might be useful.
+Winter weather can be difficult for photographers.
+Be sure to dress warmly.
+Waterproof foot gear is strongly recommended.
 Keep your spare camera battery in a warm pocket so you can swap it out for the cold one in the camera as needed.
+Chemical hand warmers (HotHands) can give your cold fingers welcome relief.

 We will practice social distancing and wear masks to mitigate the risk of virus transmission.
 Carpooling is not recommended.

 From Knoxville, drive to Gatlinburg.
 At traffic light #3, turn left onto Hwy 321 East (Cosby Highway).
 Drive 6.0 miles and turn right at the Greenbrier entrance to the Great Smoky Mountains National Park.
-Park at the first parking area on the Greenbrier Road, located just a few yards from the Hwy 321.
+Park at the second parking area on the Greenbrier Road, located about 1/4 mile from Hwy 321.